mwaugh0328/EGB/egb_blog_2019.md

 # The EGB BLOG
 #### [Economics of Global Business](index.md)

+**How to do better on exams---Pro Tip Edition**

+After the exam I talked with some of the students that performed well on the exam and asked "how did you study, what helped" and here are some of their thoughts (with light editing):

+- "I think that doing the practice exams early on to figuring out what concepts I understood or was confused about was very helpful.
+The practice exams also helped me understand how to approach the questions in terms of syntax, which is important for me because a lot of times on exams my main issue with tests is understanding what the question is actually asking since every professor/exam tends to have different ways of wording things.
+One thing that really saved me on the exam was going over the GDP as value added/wages/consumption worksheet from class because it not only helped with the final question but also tied in with all of the concepts related to that chapter."

+- "I studied by first reviewing all the slides and making a cheat sheet.
+I also did all of the problems that were given.
+I felt that the practice midterms were definitely the most helpful.
+Personally, I did all the practice midterms once before the day of the exam, and then again right before the exam."

+- "All I did was looking at all the lecture notes and doing all the in-class excises.
+Then I did the practice exam twice, once during the review and once before the exam."

+- "So on top of the obvious tips of looking over the slides, I really tried to understand why certain things happened opposed to just what should happen.
+I also studied with people and would try to discuss the concepts on a deeper level.
+In general, I just try to understand why because you can only apply the theories if you understand why."

+- "My cheat sheet is very formula-heavy, which is the way that I interpret the relationships between the variables.
+I also think that's the best way to explain my answers clearly.
+If I'm particularly confused about a concept, I will first apply the formula, then think about the problem in a common-sense manner to see if my interpretation makes sense."

+- "In regards to the tips of studying, I think asking questions and doing the practice exams are the two most important things.
+After finishing the practice exam, I spent time trying to understand the logic of the questions I got wrong and make sure I know how to solve similar questions.
+When I don't understand something, I either ask you or my friends for help until I understand it."

+- "I did exactly what you said.
+You told us to use the practice exams as a guide rather than a benchmark test and to read the textbook and notes.
+Other than that, I really tried to understand the assumptions we have made throughout class.
+For instance, on the TFP problem, it was really crucial for me to understand that the production function has constant returns to scale and that labor and capital are fixed.
+So the problem was really about understanding what it means to be productive- increased output with the same level of inputs.
+I used the same intuition that you did...using the equations MPL and MPK with increased Y and same inputs to find the conclusion"

+A couple of things that I see in these answers.
+One is using the practice material in a way to really understand the logic behind the answers.
+Its more that just seeing things, but asking yourself, do I see how this stuff fits together.
+Another theme that I like was working with others.
+Verbally explaining things to each other, working through the kinks is a great way to work towards a better understanding of what is going on.

+I hope this helps!

+---

 **Take a step back and reflect on how much you have learned...**

 After the first midterm is always a good time to reflect on the growth you have achieved.
 We've covered a bunch of stuff and in the videos below I hope you see how much you now understand about the economy.